 Even if adapting to a keto lifestyle doesn’t cause any obvious side effects, you need extra water and sodium.
 Eliminating packaged foods will likely deplete a lot of the sodium from your diet.
 This can cause constipation, headaches and low energy.
-The recommended foods for the keto diet don’t contain a lot of liquid, so you will want to drink at least half your body weight in ounces of water every day.
 If you suffer the fierce headaches that some people get when beginning a low-carb diet, or get constipated, add sodium (in the form of LMNT).

 Kai wanted to record a video to show you how easy these electrolyte ice pops are!

 Check out the video Kai did all by himself!
 Didn’t he do a GREAT job?